 Answer from Hill.
 Yes, I understand that TRPA is looking into that today, not just in the future.

-Doug Flarity – The roadmap discusses ADUs as a possibility to alleviate workforce housing.
+Doug Flaherty – The roadmap discusses ADUs as a possibility to alleviate workforce housing.

 Answer from Hill – That would require a separate policy adoption through the area plan.
 It is important to look at all the options and look at all the possibilities.

-Rhonda Tyser – We cannot hear the people who are talking in the room.
+Rhonda Tycer – We cannot hear the people who are talking in the room.
 We cannot hear people speaking in the room.

 Chair – There are a lot of people with thoughts on STRs and ADUs.
 You talked about setting up a meeting time for small group discussions.